sirikondakavya123-commits/ETL_NASA_Project/README.md

 The ETL pipeline performs the following tasks:

-1.Extracts APOD metadata and downloads the image from the NASA APOD API.
+Extracts APOD metadata and downloads the image from the NASA APOD API.

-2.Transforms the raw JSON metadata into a structured CSV file.
+Transforms the raw JSON metadata into a structured CSV file.

-3.Loads the cleaned data into a Supabase table for storage and analysis.
+Loads the cleaned data into a Supabase table for storage and analysis.

-Project Structure:
+Project Structure
 project/
 ├── etl/
 │   ├── extracted_nasa.py